OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-17.md

 # Ezekiel Chapter 17

 ## Ezekiel 17:1

-Then the word of the Lord came to me, saying,
+The word of the Lord came to me, saying:

 ## Ezekiel 17:2

-“Son of man, ask a riddle and present a parable to the house of Israel,
+“Son of man, pose a riddle and present it as a parable to the Israelites.

 ## Ezekiel 17:3

-And say, ‘This is what the Lord God says:
-“A great eagle with great wings, long pinions, and a full plumage of many colours came to Lebanon and took the top of the cedar.
+Say to them, ‘This is what the Sovereign Lord says: A mighty eagle with large wings, long feathers, and a full plumage of diverse colours came to Lebanon and took the top of a cedar.

 ## Ezekiel 17:4

-He plucked off the topmost of its young twigs and brought it to a land of merchants; he set it in a city of traders.
+He snapped off the topmost of its young twigs and carried it to a land of merchants; he planted it in a city of traders.

 ## Ezekiel 17:5

-He also took some of the seed of the land and planted it in fertile soil.
-He placed it beside abundant waters; he set it like a willow.
+He also took a seedling from the land and placed it in fertile soil, a meadow by abundant waters; he set it like a willow.

 ## Ezekiel 17:6

-Then it sprouted and became a low, spreading vine with its branches turned toward him, but its roots remained under it.
-So it became a vine and produced branches and sent out shoots.
+It sprouted and became a low, spreading vine.
+Its branches turned towards him, but its roots remained beneath it.
+Thus it became a vine, producing branches and sending out leafy boughs.

 ## Ezekiel 17:7

-But there was another great eagle with great wings and many feathers; and behold, this vine bent its roots toward him and stretched its branches toward him from the beds where it was planted, so that he might water it.
+But there was another great eagle with large wings and much plumage.
+The vine now sent out its roots towards him and stretched its branches towards him from the bed where it was planted, seeking water.

 ## Ezekiel 17:8

-It was planted in good soil beside abundant waters, so that it would produce branches, bear fruit, and become a splendid vine.”’
+It had been planted in good soil by abundant waters, so that it might produce branches, bear fruit, and become a splendid vine.’

 ## Ezekiel 17:9

-Say, ‘This is what the Lord God says: “Will it thrive?
-Will he not pull up its roots and cut off its fruit so that it withers—so that all its sprouting leaves wither?
-And neither by great strength nor by many people can it be raised from its roots again.
+Say to them, ‘This is what the Sovereign Lord says: Will it thrive?
+Will it not be uprooted and stripped of its fruit so that it withers?
+All its new growth will wither.
+It will not require a strong arm or many people to pull it up by the roots.

 ## Ezekiel 17:10
 Though it is planted, will it thrive?
-Will it not wither completely when the east wind strikes it?
-It will wither on the beds where it grew.”’”
+Will it not completely wither when the east wind strikes it—wither in the bed where it grew?’”

 ## Ezekiel 17:11

-Moreover, the word of the Lord came to me, saying,
+Then the word of the Lord came to me, saying:

 ## Ezekiel 17:12

-“Say now to the rebellious house, ‘Do you not know what these things mean?’
-Say, ‘Behold, the king of Babylon came to Jerusalem, took its king and leaders, and brought them to him in Babylon.
+“Say to this rebellious house, ‘Do you not know what these things mean?’
+Say: ‘The king of Babylon came to Jerusalem and took its king and nobles, bringing them to Babylon.

 ## Ezekiel 17:13

-He took one of the royal family and made a covenant with him, putting him under oath.
-He also took away the mighty of the land,
+He took a member of the royal family and made a covenant with him, putting him under oath.
+He also carried away the leading men of the land,

 ## Ezekiel 17:14

-So that the kingdom would be humbled, not exalting itself, but keeping his covenant so that it might continue.
+so that the kingdom would be humbled, not exalting itself, but maintaining the covenant to survive.

 ## Ezekiel 17:15

-But he rebelled against him by sending his messengers to Egypt so that they might give him horses and many troops.
+But he rebelled against him by sending his envoys to Egypt for horses and a large army.
 Will he succeed?
-Will he who does such things escape?
-Can he indeed break the covenant and still escape?
+Can he break the covenant and escape?

 ## Ezekiel 17:16

-As I live,’ declares the Lord God, ‘He shall die in Babylon, in the place of the king who put him on the throne, whose oath he despised and whose covenant he broke.
+As surely as I live, declares the Sovereign Lord, he shall die in Babylon, in the land of the king who put him on the throne, whose oath he despised and whose covenant he broke.

 ## Ezekiel 17:17

-Pharaoh with his mighty army and great company will not help him in the war, when ramps are cast up and siege walls built to eliminate many lives.
+Pharaoh with his mighty army and great horde will not assist him in war, when ramps are built and siege works erected to destroy many lives.

 ## Ezekiel 17:18

-Now he despised the oath by breaking the covenant, and behold, he gave his hand in pledge, yet did all these things—he shall not escape.’”
+He despised the oath by breaking the covenant.
+Despite giving his hand in pledge, he did all these things; he shall not escape.

 ## Ezekiel 17:19

-Therefore, this is what the Lord God says: “As I live, surely My oath which he despised and My covenant which he broke, I will bring it upon his head.
+Therefore, this is what the Sovereign Lord says: As surely as I live, I will repay him for despising my oath and breaking my covenant.

 ## Ezekiel 17:20

-I will spread My net over him, and he will be caught in My trap.
-Then I will bring him to Babylon and enter into judgment with him there regarding the unfaithfulness which he committed against Me.
+I will spread my net for him, and he will be ensnared in my trap.
+I will bring him to Babylon and execute judgment on him there for being unfaithful to me.

 ## Ezekiel 17:21

-All the choice men in all his troops will fall by the sword, and the survivors will be scattered to every wind; and you will know that I, the Lord, have spoken.”
+All his choice troops will fall by the sword, and the survivors will be scattered to every wind.
+Then you will know that I, the Lord, have spoken.

 ## Ezekiel 17:22

-This is what the Lord God says: “I will also take a sprig from the lofty top of the cedar and plant it; I will pluck from the topmost of its young twigs a tender one and plant it on a high and lofty mountain.
+This is what the Sovereign Lord says: I myself will take a sprig from the lofty top of a cedar and plant it; I will break off a tender shoot from its topmost branches and plant it on a high and lofty mountain.

 ## Ezekiel 17:23

-On the high mountain of Israel I will plant it, so that it may bear branches and produce fruit and become a stately cedar.
-And birds of every kind will nest under it; they will nest in the shade of its branches.
+On the mountain heights of Israel I will plant it, so that it may produce branches and bear fruit and become a magnificent cedar.
+Birds of every kind will nest under it; they will find shelter in the shade of its branches.

 ## Ezekiel 17:24

-All the trees of the field will know that I am the Lord; I bring down the high tree, exalt the low tree, dry up the green tree, and make the dry tree flourish.
-I am the Lord; I have spoken, and I will perform it.”
+All the trees of the field will know that I, the Lord, bring down the tall tree and make the low tree grow tall.
+I dry up the green tree and make the dry tree flourish.
+I, the Lord, have spoken, and I will do it.”